Current procedure of entry into Japan (PCR Test Certificate, Visa Application)

-1. Application for PCR Test Certificate
+1. Negative PCR Test Certificate

 A medical institution should fill in this format of test certificate (Word document).